So, you want to learn about Islam — by Peter Burrows firstname.lastname@example.org 11/5/20

 As a rough guess, the above six total at least 13,000 pages and represent the principal “Gospels” of Sunni Islam.
 To these we must add some lesser but still important collections.
-Wikipedia lists 34 of these, which we’ll save for another life time.
+Wikipedia lists 34 of these, which we’ll save for another lifetime.

 At this point, we’re somewhere around 33,000 pages of tafsir, sira and hadith.
 Before you shop for more bookshelves, you should check the Internet, where all of the above mentioned tafsirs and collections of hadith are available.
 I have Googled up “Tafsir Ibn Kathir” for specific verses on numerous occasions, and you can find all six of the above hadith collections at https://sunnah.com.